ipeterov/convenient-rpc/README.md

     function_description = {
         "package_version": "1.3", # This is optional
-        "package": "my_package", # This is optional. too "function": "foo"
+        "package": "my_package", # This is optional, too "function": "foo"
     }